Charles-Zhang-VSCode/mycommands/README.md

 # My Commands

-This extension provides some commonly used text commands for daily use, very personal stuff.
+Raw text, light-weight, zero-dependancy - this extension provides some commonly used text commands mostly targeting Markdown use, with somewhat opinionated command picking design leaning towards daily personal use.

 ## Setup